psmith1303/petersmith/content/resources/teaching-portfolio-2008/pages/a-teaching-history.md

 weight = 441
 +++

-## Summary of my teaching at the University of Auckland, based on 15-point equivalent course load
+## Summary of my teaching at the University of Auckland, based on 15-point equivalent course[^3] load

 | Course | Level | '97 | '98 | '99 | '00 | '01 | '02 | '03 | '04 | '05 | '06 | '07 | '08 |
 |--------|-------|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|